dimforge/ncollide/README.md

 **ncollide** is a 2 and 3-dimensional collision detection library written with the rust programming language.

-As its name suggests, it is generic wrt the dimension: it works with both 2-dimensional and 3-dimensional geometries.
-It might work with higher dimensions (never tried).

 The official user guide is available [here](http://ncollide.org).
 The rustdoc documentation is available [for 3D](http://ncollide.org/rustdoc/ncollide3d) and [for 2D](http://ncollide.org/rustdoc/ncollide3d).